kojix2/LibUI/README.md

 * You can pass a block as a callback.
   * The block will be converted to a Proc object and added to the last argument.
   * Even in that case, it is possible to omit the last argument nil.

+You can use [the documentation for libui's Go bindings](https://pkg.go.dev/github.com/andlabs/ui) as a reference.

 ### Not object oriented?

 * At the moment, it is not object-oriented.